ShawVishal/Kmeans_clusters_prediction/README.md

 # Predict-K-mean-clusters

 It is an example of unsupervised machine learning.

-I wrote detailed comments for easy understanding
+I wrote detailed comments for easy understanding.